oliversdk/Marbellagolftimes/design_guidelines.md

-# Design Guidelines: Fridas Golf
+# Design Guidelines: Marbella Golf Times

 ## Design Approach
-**Boutique-Premium**: Fridas Golf positions itself as a personal concierge for Costa del Sol's finest golf experiences.
+**Boutique-Premium**: Marbella Golf Times positions itself as a personal concierge for Costa del Sol's finest golf experiences.
 Drawing inspiration from luxury hospitality brands and curated travel services, we blend the efficiency of modern booking platforms with the warmth and personal touch of a dedicated golf advisor.

-**Core Principle**: Fridas Golf is your trusted guide—not just a search tool, but a carefully curated selection of premier tee times delivered with personal service and local expertise.
+**Core Principle**: Marbella Golf Times is your trusted guide—not just a search tool, but a carefully curated selection of premier tee times delivered with personal service and local expertise.
 Every interaction should feel warm, premium, and effortlessly elegant.

 ---